 Now that you are carrying the object, it is important to make sure you are doing so in a way that does not put unnecessary stress on your back.
 Keep the load close to your body, about waist-height.
 If there are not handholds, make some if possible.
 Always use personal protection equipment for maximum protection and efficiency.

-If you have suffered an on-the-job injury in North Carolina, it is important to contact an attorney.
+If you have suffered an on-the-job injury in North Carolina, it is important to contact a Charlotte work injury attorney.
 They may help you with any workers’ compensation paperwork, in addition to fighting any claims denials.